“Isn’t what you’re calling ADHD really just boys being boys?”

 To illustrate the comparison between fair and equal, think of telling a child with hearing aids: “Remove your aids during this listening test.
 I must treat you equally.
 It is not fair for you to have amplified hearing.”

-One ADHD student told me, “With my disability, I feel I am trying to play ball with one hand on the bat, while everyone else has two.
+One student with ADHD told me, “With my disability, I feel I am trying to play ball with one hand on the bat, while everyone else has two.
 With an accommodation, it is like being told I can have two hands on the bat.
 Accommodations make me equal to my fellow players.
 I still have to keep my eye on the ball and hit it, and I still have to run the bases, but now I have a chance because I can use two hands on the bat.”

 I’d like to see every teacher start the year by informing the class about accommodations.
 He should informally describe his expectations for the year and let the class know that modifications will be made for some students.